dhilgarth/LiteralExtensions/README.md

 LiteralExtensions
 =================

-Provides literal extensions methods that allow to write stuff like 5.Days() + 42.Minutes()
+Provides literal extensions methods that allow to write stuff like `5.Days() + 42.Minutes()`.

+The extension methods are in the same namespace as the type for which they have been created to make them available immediately.